By Roy Stevenson

 Writing for boating magazines is a genre where you can find great success.
-This market includes all things nautical: boating, yachting, sailing and other maritime topics.
+This market includes all things nautical: boating, yachting, sailing and related maritime topics.

 I've met with great success pitching sailing and boating magazines - and I'm not a sailor.
-With 25 travel stories published in six different nautical magazines, I've made good money.
+With 25 travel stories published in six different nautical magazines, plus three on-board magazines, I've made good money.

-Even better, I’ve had some spectacular excursions and cruise assignments.
-As you’ll see in this article, many other travel writers have met with success.
+Even better, I’ve visited exciting maritime destinations and I've had some spectacular excursions and cruise assignments.
+As you’ll see in this article, other travel writers I've coached have met with similar success.

-Here are the kinds of stories we pitch and where to send your queries:
+Here are the kinds of stories to pitch and where to send your queries:

 You might think you have to be a sailor to find yourself writing for boating magazines.
 This is not necessarily so.
 Expertise will help with the depth and breadth of your story ideas, but even non-sailors like me can write and sell a travel stories in this genre.

 I started writing for boating magazines by pitching a marina destination story to a popular Northwest regional sailing magazine called 48 Degrees North.
 The editor commissioned the article.